AdobeDocs/campaign-web.en/help/v8/preview-test/test-deliveries.md

 ### Subscribers {#subscribers}

-When working with push notifications, test deliveries can be only sent to subscribers.
+When working with push notifications, test deliveries can be only sent to your app subscribers.
 To select them, follow the steps below.

 1. Browse to the edit content screen of your delivery, then click the **[!UICONTROL Simulate content]** button.